Ottati: Geography

-3 km far from Sant'Angelo a Fasanella, 7 from Corleto Monforte, 8 from Aquara, 9 from Castelcivita, and 92 km from the city of Salerno.
+3 km from Sant'Angelo a Fasanella, 7 km from Corleto Monforte, 8 km from Aquara, 9 km from Castelcivita, and 92 km from the city of Salerno.

-The municipality borders with Aquara, Bellosguardo, Castelcivita, Petina, Sant'Angelo a Fasanella and Sicignano degli Alburni.
-It has no hamlets (frazioni), but counts the localities of Bivio San Vito and Chiaie, composed by few scattered farmhouses.
+The municipality borders Aquara, Bellosguardo, Castelcivita, Petina, Sant'Angelo a Fasanella and Sicignano degli Alburni.
+It has no hamlets (frazioni), but includes the localities of Bivio San Vito and Chiaie, comprising a few scattered farmhouses.

 Demographics

 The municipality of Ottati had a population of 998 inhabitants according to the results of the National Census conducted in 1991.
 After the National Census of 2001 the population was officially stated to be 809 inhabitants, thereby showing a reduction of 18.94% between 1991 and 2001.
-The inhabitants are distributed in 345 families with an average of 2,34 people per family.
+The inhabitants were distributed in 345 families with an average of 2,34 people per family.

 Economy

-There are 6 industrial firms employing 16 people (14.16% of the total of the workers), 21 service firms employing 22 people (19.47% of the total of the workers), 26 firms employing 66 people (58.41% of the total of the workers), 2 administrative offices employing 9 workers (7.96% of the total of the workers).
-There is a total of 113 workers, that are the 13.97% of the inhabitants of the municipality.
+There are six industrial firms employing 16 people (14.16% of the total of the workers), 21 service firms employing 22 people (19.47% of the total of the workers), 26 firms employing 66 people (58.41% of the total of the workers), and two administrative offices employing nine workers (7.96% of the total of the workers).
+There is a total of 113 workers, who are 13.97% of the inhabitants of the municipality.